Nazi board games

 Nazi board games were an element of Adolf Hitler’s propaganda campaign within Nazi Germany.
 Hitler’s Propaganda Minister, Joseph Goebbels, understood that "To be perceived, propaganda must evoke the interest of an audience and must be transmitted through an attention-getting communications medium".
 Board games and toys for children served as a way to spread racial, military, and political propaganda to German youth.

 Examples

 Juden Raus!
 (1936)

 Juden Raus! (lit.
 "Jews Out!") is a cross and circle-style game published in Germany by Günther & Co. in 1936.
 The game was advertised as "entertaining, instructive and solidly constructed".
 The game's equipment includes a pair of dice, a game board, and several game piece figurines with large pointed hats meant to represent Jews.

 Players take turns rolling the dice and moving their "Jews" across the map toward "collection points" outside the city walls for deportation to Mandatory Palestine.
-Written on the game board, it says "If you manage to see off six Jews, you’ve won a clear victory!"
+Written on the game board, it says "If you manage to send off six Jews, you’ve won a clear victory!"